 You're also helping to better secure the financial data within your organization by handing it over to a secure third-party.
 This helps many companies stay compliant as well as warding off the threat of fraud.

-Along the same vain, checks are notorious for leaving the door open to fraud in organizations.
+Along the same vein, checks are notorious for leaving the door open to fraud in organizations.
 This is why payment automation is paramount to help secure your organization's financial data.
 According to the 2017 AFP Payments Fraud survey, 75 percent of companies said they experienced check fraud the previous year.
 Dealing with the risk of fraud is reason enough to eliminate or reduce checks from AP payments.

 Help your suppliers make the switch